Beaumont Police officer killed in head-on collision, other officer seriously injured

-BEAUMONT, Texas — A Beaumont police officer died in a head-on crash early Sunday morning.
+BEAUMONT, Texas — A Beaumont police officer was killed and another officer was seriously hurt in a head-on crash early Sunday morning.

-Two officers were going northbound on Cardinal Drive / Highway 69 at 2:30 a.m.
-August 9 when their patrol car was hit by a Ford Mustang going the wrong way near the Highway 347 overpass, Officer Haley Morrow said in a news release.
+The two officer were driving on Cardinal Drive (Highway 69) around 2:30 a.m.
+Sunday, when their cruiser was hit head-on by the driver of a Ford Mustang, Beaumont Police spokesperson Officer Haley Morrow told 12News.

-One of the officers was pronounced dead at the scene, but the other officer was taken to a nearby hospital in serious condition.
-The driver of the Ford Mustang was also taken to a hospital.
+According to Morrow, one officer was pronounced dead at the scene.
+The second officer was rushed to a nearby hospital in serious but stable condition.
+Morrow said the driver of the Ford Mustang was also taken to the hospital.

 The officer's death marks the 18th officer killed in the line of duty in the history of the Beaumont Police Department.